Paná (footballer)

-Valdemar António Almeida (born 9 March 1992), known as Paná, is an Angolan professional footballer who plays for Kapaz in Azerbaijan Premier League as a midfielder.
+Valdemar António Almeida (born 9 March 1992), known as Paná, is an Angolan professional footballer who plays as a midfielder.

 Career

 On 11 August 2013, Pana made his professional debut with Marítimo B in a 2013–14 Segunda Liga match against Sporting Covilhã.

 On 10 September 2024, a one-season contract was signed between Almeida and the Kapaz, which competes in the Azerbaijan Premier League.

 Career statistics

 Scores and results list Angola's goal tally first.